burib/https-with-nodejs-express/README.md

 # https-with-nodejs-express
 how to use https with nodejs express webframework

+## how to start the webserver
 **step 1:** ```npm install```
 **step 2:** ```npm start```
 **step 3:** ```https://localhost:8080/``` // should run on port 443 in production so you can access your page on https://localhost/

-# how to generate a self signed certificate with openssl
+## how to generate a self signed certificate with openssl

 ```bash
 openssl genrsa -des3 -out server.key 2048